NVlabs/timeloop/README.md

 * Run timeloop with a sample configuration.
 ```
+cd configs
-./build/opt/timeloop configs/sample.cfg > sample.out
+../build/timeloop ./sample.cfg > sample.out
 ```
-This will put timeloop's log in `sample.out` and the mapping and statistics in `timeLoopOutput.xml`.
+This will place timeloop's log as well as simulation results in `sample.out`, and an XML-formatted copy of the simulation results in `timeLoopOutput.xml`.

 ## Further reading
 [ISPASS 2019 paper](http://parashar.org/ispass19.pdf)